washma-sajjad/Clinical-Variant-Analysis/README.md

 - AlphaMissense score
 - RAVEL score

-Screenshots were captured and stored in the repository.
+Screenshots were captured and stored in the /Screenshots directory in the repository.

 ---